DanielCraigie/Vue-REST-CRUD/README.md

 ### Instillation

 1. Clone this repository to your computer
+2. Enter the newly created directory
+3. Create a .env file (clone .env.example)
-2. Run `docker-compose up` in the cloned directory
+4. Run `docker-compose up`
+   1. Run the `migrations` Container for a second time after the `composer` Container has finished

 ### Usage